demanuel/NewsUP/README.md

 It will upload a file or folder to the usenet.
 If it is a folder it will create a 7zip archive (it can consist of multiple 10MiB file (passworded or not - please check the options)).
 The compressed format will be 7z (although it won't really compress.
 The level of compression is 0).
+It can also create parity files.
 A NZB file will be generated for later retrieving.

 ## What doesn't do

-* Create archive passworded files
 * Create compressed archive files to upload [1]
 * Create rars [1]
 * Create zips [1]